KNEEpoleon/Boneparte/src/perception/dinov3/README.md

 ## Pretrained models

-:information_source: Please follow the link provided below to get access to all the model weights: once accepted, an e-mail will be sent with the complete list of URLs pointing to all the available model weights (both backbones and adapters).
+Please follow the link provided below to get access to all the model weights: once accepted, an e-mail will be sent with the complete list of URLs pointing to all the available model weights (both backbones and adapters).
 These URLs can then be used to either:
 - download the model or adapter weights to a local filesystem and point `torch.hub.load()` to these local weights via the `weights` or `backbone_weights` parameters, or
 - directly invoke `torch.hub.load()` to download and load a backbone or an adapter from its URL via also the `weights` or `backbone_weights` parameters.

 See the example code snippets below.

-:warning: Please use `wget` instead of a web browser to download the weights.
+WARNING: Please use `wget` instead of a web browser to download the weights.

 ViT models pretrained on web dataset (LVD-1689M):
 <table style="margin: auto">